localmind-ai/open-functions/README.md

 }
 ```
 ## How it works
 You define the structure of your function in an instruction prompt.
 Open Functions will try to follow your instructions and make sure that the output is always valid and well-structured JSON.
+If you don't add instructions to your prompt, it will assume a structure automatically.
 ## Examples
 ### Input
 It's 23.4 C Degrees in Innsbruck.